Facilities Policies and Procedures

 • Racquetball Reservations

 You may reserve a racquetball room if it is available at the time that you need it.
-You can download the room reservation form from the Recreational website or pick it up from the member services counter at the RSC.
+You can download the room reservation form from the Campus Recreation website or pick it up from the member services counter at the REC.
 After you turn it in you will be contacted.

 • Equipment Check Out Procedures